KeremAtak/covid-tracker-cljs/README.md

 # covid-tracker-cljs

-This application will eventually visualize covid-related data.
+This application visualises COVID-related data in Finland.

-Admin-ui -stylish graphics have been implemented, fetches hardcoded data from local re-frame app-db.
+Admin-ui -stylish graphics have been implemented, the data is fetched from project's backend.

 This application is written with ClojureScript and its libraries Quil and Re-Frame.